-Do you love to kick back with a can of ice cold diet soda on a hot summer day?
+Do you love to kick back with a can of ice cold diet soda?
 You’re only human.
 It’s sweet, it’s fizzy, it’s refreshing—and the fact that you don’t have to ingest any real "sugar" feels like a nice bonus.
 That's why, when diet soda first hit the market in the 1950s, it seemed like the answer to everyone’s prayers, from diabetics to people who were looking to cut back on sugar and calories.

 Then came the scary studies: It could be bad for your heart, it could cause headaches, and it might even actually make you gain weight.
 It's not all cut and dried, though.
 In fact, the research conflicts itself in certain instances.
 One study concluded that diet soda can be pretty harmless.